DScriptz/stormbound_rpg/rpg/_IDEAS.md

 ### 4. More Classes
 -   [ ] Unique types of classes.
 -   [ ] 5 More Classes relating the Dystopian Theme.

+### 5. Proper Game Intro
+-   [ ] A proper game menu intro for more immersion for players.
+-   [ ] Write an immersive background on the Dystopian world Stormbound has.